ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

       │   └── tasks/
       └── tests/

-You will need to use the Fully Qualified Collection Name (FQCN)` when you migrate your role into a collection.
+You will need to use the Fully Qualified Collection Name (FQCN) to use the roles and plugins when you migrate your role into a collection.
 The FQCN is the combination of the collection ``namespace``, collection ``name``, and the content item you are referring to.

 So for example, in the above collection, the FQCN to access  ``role1`` would be: